John Milbank

-Alasdair John Milbank (born 23 October 1952) is an English Anglo-Catholic theologian and is an Emeritus Professor in the Department of Theology and Religious Studies at the University of Nottingham, where he is President of the Centre of Theology and Philosophy.
+Alasdair John Milbank (born 23 October 1952) is an English Anglo-Catholic theologian and is an emeritus professor in the Department of Theology and Religious Studies at the University of Nottingham, where he is president of the Centre of Theology and Philosophy.
 Milbank previously taught at the University of Virginia and before that at the University of Cambridge and the University of Lancaster.
 He is also chairman of the trustees of the think tank ResPublica.

 Milbank founded the radical orthodoxy movement.
-His work crosses disciplinary boundaries, integrating subjects such as systematic theology, social theory, ethics, aesthetics, philosophy, political theory, and political theology.
+His work crosses disciplinary boundaries, integrating subjects such as systematic theology, social theory, ethics, aesthetics, philosophy, political theory and political theology.
 He first gained recognition after publishing Theology and Social Theory in 1990, which laid the theoretical foundations for the movement which later became known as radical orthodoxy.
-In recent years he has collaborated on three books with philosopher Slavoj Žižek and Creston Davis, entitled Theology and the Political: The New Debate (2005), The Monstrosity of Christ: Paradox or Dialectic (2009), and Paul's New Moment: Continental Philosophy and the Future of Christian Theology (2010).
-Milbank delivered the Stanton Lectures at Cambridge in 2011.
-Milbank's friendship and substantial intellectual common ground with David Bentley Hart has been noted several times by both thinkers.

 Life

 Education

 Following his secondary education at Hymers College, he received a Bachelor of Arts degree with third-class honours in modern history from The Queen's College, Oxford.
 He was awarded a postgraduate certificate in theology from Westcott House, Cambridge.
 During his time in Cambridge he studied under Rowan Williams.
 He then received his Doctor of Philosophy degree from the University of Birmingham.
 His dissertation on the work of Giambattista Vico, entitled "The Priority of the Made: Giambattista Vico and the Analogy of Creation", was written under the supervision of Leon Pompa.
 The University of Cambridge awarded him a senior Doctor of Divinity degree in recognition of published work in 1998.